By Andrew Spencer

 But we were in love with the history of Nantucket and the history of the people who were here before us.

-East Brick is currently owned by Nantucket summer residents Marie and Rick Wackenhut, the eleventh owners in the house’s illustrious 180-year-old history.
+East Brick was recently owned by Nantucket summer residents Marie and Rick Wackenhut, the eleventh owners in the house’s illustrious 180-year-old history.
 The couple first encountered the home’s interior during a tour sponsored by the Nantucket Preservation Trust.
 “When we went through it,

 neither of us had any intention of buying it,” Marie recalled.
 The couple already owned a historic home on the island located on Union Street, and moving was not on their agenda.
 “We honestly weren’t in love with the house the first time we saw it,” Marie recalled.
 “But we were in love with the history of Nantucket and the history of the people who were here before us.”
 That love of history—the Wackenhuts are also avid historians (“it’s an avocation,” Marie explained of their mutual love of history) – meant that when came up for sale, they had a conversation about the possibility of buying it.
 “We decided that we could be the custodians of this historical home,” Marie explained.